bxparks/AceTime/README.md

 for the `TimeZone` which is stored as a signed `int8_t` integer.
 The year is represented by the last 2 digits of the years between 2000 and 2099.

-Here are the basic usage.
+The following is basic usage guide.
 More details can be found in the Doxygen docs.

 #### TimeZone

-The `TimeZone` class is a thin wrapper around a `int8_t` integer that represents the number of 15-minute offsets from the UTC time zone.
-For convenience, a constructor is provided that takes a human-readable UTC offset.
+The `TimeZone` class is a thin wrapper around an `int8_t` integer that represents the number of 15-minute offsets from the UTC time zone.
+A time zone object can created using a constructor or one of 3 factory methods.

 For example, the Pacific Standard Time is `UTC-08:00`, which is `-32` units away from UTC.
-It can be created using one of the following 4 methods (constructor and 3 factory methods) in order of increasing complexity (and CPU time):
+Here are the 4 ways to create the TimeZone object:

 ```C++
 TimeZone tz(-32);
 TimeZone tz = TimeZone::forHour(-8);